Lokesh-M8296/Enhanced--32-Bit-RISC-Processor/README.md

 The processor design was based on a synchronous technique, known for its speed and reliability in the industry.
 It utilized dynamic frequency scaling for thermal stability and operated at a high clock frequency to achieve higher speeds.

-The design was successfully simulated with a UVM testbench, providing a total simulation time of 3 microseconds.
-The resulting total cell area was measured to be 1353.7984 micrometers.
+The design was successfully simulated with a UVM testbench, providing a total simulation time of *3* microseconds.
+The resulting total cell area was measured to be *1353.7984 micrometers*.

 For future work, the design could be expanded to support a greater number of instructions and improved frequency scaling for better performance.
 It could also be extended to a 64-bit RISC architecture.